privacytools/static-sites/chat/privacy.md

 permalink: /privacy/
 ---

-# Homeserver Privacy Notice
+# Homeserver Privacy Statement

 Please read this document carefully before accessing or registering on our Matrix service.

 ## Introduction

 privacytools.io is an unincorporated collective providing tools, recommendations, and online services for privacy focused individuals.
 The current list of public team members [can be found on GitHub](https://github.com/orgs/privacytoolsIO/people).
-In order to operate these services, privacytools.io receives hosting and administration services from Aragon Ventures LLC, which also collects payments and donations on the privacytools.io team’s behalf.

 There is a global privacy policy at [https://www.privacytools.io/privacy](https://www.privacytools.io/privacy/) that applies to all services privacytools.io offers.
 This document includes some additional information specifically related to the operation of our Matrix homeserver.
 Please completely read through that document as well if you use services other than chat.privacytools.io.

-When you read "the chat.privacytools.io homeserver" or "our Service" below, it refers to the services hosted by Aragon Ventures LLC on behalf of privacytools.io at **chat.privacytools.io** and **riot.privacytools.io**, which store your account and personal conversation history, provide services such as bots and bridges, and communicate via the open Matrix decentralized communication protocol with the public Matrix Network.
+When you read the terms "the chat.privacytools.io homeserver" or "our Service" below, it refers to the services hosted by Aragon Ventures LLC on behalf of privacytools.io at **chat.privacytools.io** and **riot.privacytools.io**, which store your account and personal conversation history and communicate via the open Matrix decentralized communication protocol with the public Matrix Network.

 Please be aware that the public Matrix Network is a decentralized and openly federated communication network.
 This means that user messages are replicated on each participant's server and messages posted to a room are visible to all participants including in some cases any new joiners. **This privacy notice does not apply to such Matrix servers run by anyone else - Matrix is an open network like the World Wide Web and this agreement only applies to the server (chat.privacytools.io) provided by Aragon Ventures LLC.**

-Aragon Ventures LLC is the data controller for this service.
-We can be contacted as per the details below:
+In order to operate these services, privacytools.io receives hosting and administration services from Aragon Ventures LLC, who is the data controller for this service and also collects payments and donations on the privacytools.io team’s behalf.
+They can be contacted as per the details below:

 ```
 Jonah Aragon